aviborg/gcloud-tutorial/README.md

 ```
 Push it and tag it!

-Yes it built and stored the firmware.bin artifact on the cloud storage!
+Yes!
+It built and stored the firmware.bin artifact on the cloud storage!
 ![Build success](img/build_success.png)